 Meanwhile, Amara Baby Food mixes familiar (apple) with exotic (maqui berry) for a unique, nutrient-dense meal.
 "As a tribute to Patagonia and in order to boost nutrition, we incorporated in our 7+ month Apple Maqui Berry flavor the Maqui Berries (Aristotelia chilensis).
 The maqui berries come from our own backyard, the pristine Patagonia, and are rich in antioxidants giving your baby the protection he/she needs by enriching the dish with valuable vitamins, minerals and antioxidants," states Schiess.

 No matter how much a parent may try to serve nutritious foods at every meal, kids’ diets—like the rest of ours—will always have gaps.
-When it comes to supplements, however, retailers should be careful with over-recommendations; a baby’s or toddler’s nutrition should come from foods first, and then supplements.
+When it comes to supplements, however, retailers should be careful with over-recommendations; a baby’s or toddler’s nutrition should come from foods first, and then natural or organic supplements.
 States Claire Polson, national sales and marketing manager at Hero Nutritionals, San Clemente, CA, “We do not recommend and always defer to the specialists and physicians of the families as each nutritional need is unique for the person.
 We do advise the child must be able to chew and swallow with no adverse effects, including choking.”

 But depending on the parents’ view on supplements and the advice of their healthcare professional, Joiner-Bey believes youngsters can start during infancy once they start eating solids.
 But, he warns, “Dose carefully to avoid overwhelming the child’s metabolic systems.”